res1mp7q/CA-Injector/README.md

 ---

-## ✅ One-Line Install
+## One-Line Install

-Run this on any host to inject the FreeIPA Root CA:
+Run this on any host to inject the FreeIPA Root CA on you Debian or Ubuntu hosts:

 ```bash
 curl -s -L http://inject.ex777.us | bash